revarcline/craziest_eights_api/README.md

 ## Rules of Play
 * A game is created, along with the first player.
-* Players can join or AI players can be added (up to 8 players total) until play starts.
+* Players can join or AI players can be added (2-8 players total) until play starts.
 * Players are dealt five cards, and play in order of joining.
 * One card is removed from the stock pile and placed facing up, starting the discard pile.
 * On a player's turn, they can play any card in their hand that matches either the suit or the rank of the open card on the discard pile.
 8s are wild.